mahendraprateik/Monty-Hall-puzzle/README.md

 WOULD YOU SWITCH?

-The correct answer is that....if you do switch your chances of winning double up from if yoou do not switch.
+The correct answer is that....if you do switch, your chances of winning double up from, if you do not switch.
-BUT HOW? is'nt is simple math that there arer 2 doors, one with a prize, one without it.
+BUT HOW? is'nt it simple math that there are 2 doors, one with a prize, one without it.
 Should the answer be not 50% (half chance)?

 Lets see, if you were presented with just 2 doors, and asked to pick one of them, then yes, the answer would have been 50%.
 But if we had another door previously, that adds a layer of simple complexity (I know it is a paradox).